AeolusUX/Alekfull-SOLO-ArkOS/README.md

 -------------------------------------------------- ------------------
 All artwork are made from scratch - respecting the iconic games on the platform represented in a unique way.

+> [!NOTE]
+>As per usual if there are systems not included you are free to open an issue so we could add them to the assets.

 ### License

 This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/). \